jerryhgladinet/docs/user_droid/source/index.rst

 Sharing a File
 ----------------

-From the file view you can long-press an item and a context menu will appear.
+From the file view you can click the vertical ellipses near the right and a context menu will appear.
 In this context menu you can "Share" in several ways: "Share", "Get public link", "Share manager".

 If you press **"Share" (1)**, you will be taken to the "Share/Invite User to share" screen.
 There you can add user emails and select various options for sharing.